 4. Connect a J-Link debug probe to the 10-pin adapter (needs to be soldered on the prototyping kits), and start debugging.

-7.5 Export to Keil μVision 5 (Windows Only)
+Export to Keil μVision 5 (Windows only) 6.2.4

-This section describes how to export ModusToolbox application to Keil μVision and debug it with CMSIS-DAP or J-Link.
+This section describes how to export ModusToolbox[TM] application to Keil μVision and debug it with CMSIS-DAP or J-Link.